1 years to reach maturity

-Tradescantia zebrina is an evergreen perennial species which acts as a great ground cover and climbing plant in non-frost-prone climates.
+Tradescantia zebrina is a trailing, evergreen perennial species which acts as a great ground cover and climbing plant in non-frost-prone climates.
 It has attractive, colourful foliage and produces rosy-purple, 3-petalled flowers.
-In mild climates its a garden ornamental, cultivated for borders and also used in beds and pots.
-Also grown as indoors as houseplants, this species requires bright, indirect light and won't cope with freezing temperatures well.
+In mild climates, it's a garden ornamental, cultivated for borders and also used in beds and pots.
+It's also grown indoors as a houseplant, but this species requires bright, indirect light, regular pruning and won't cope with freezing temperatures well.
 Their flowers unfold one at a time to preserve energy, usually in the morning and will generally close with the afternoon sun.
-They may remain open on cloudy days, this species requires a good amount of light and pruning for the best outcome.
-It is best grown indoors in the UK where temperatures frequently drop below 5 degrees Celcius.
-Once known by the common name 'Wandering Jew', this name is no longer used by the horticultural world and is provided for historical purposes only.
+They may remain open on cloudy days.
+Care must be taken, as it may cause allergic reaction in some pets, if ingested.
+Plants in the genus Tradescantia have until recently been commonly known as ‘Wandering Jew’.
+This name is no longer used by the horticultural world due to its historical use in supporting antisemitic stereotypes.
+It is best grown indoors in the UK, where temperatures frequently drop below 5 degrees Celsius.

 Not usually harvested.